Birth Control Bingo: Emergency Contraception

 Too, if a person throws up the pills (which is more likely to happen if you take them both, in the case of Plan B, at once) they aren't going to work.

 The health risks presented by Plan B are similar to those of other oral contraceptives.
-While -- because they are not being used daily, but very rarely -- many women who can't use other hormonal contraceptives can usually use Plan B, do be sure to inform your pharmacist or healthcare provider about your medical history so they can be sure EC is safe for your use.
+While -- because they are not being used daily, but very rarely -- many people who can't use other hormonal contraceptives can usually use Plan B, do be sure to inform your pharmacist or healthcare provider about your medical history so they can be sure EC is safe for your use.
 Some common side effects with EC include: nausea, headaches, breast tenderness and irregular or unexplained vaginal bleeding or spotting.

 If you are going to use EC or have used EC, do yourself -- and your sanity -- a favor and abstain from sexual intercourse for at least a few days.
 EC should not be considered to offer pregnancy prevention for sex which occurs while taking it or shortly thereafter taking it.
 Taking EC right after taking it again is likely to leave you feeling pretty cruddy and also pretty broke, so it's wise to put sex on the shelf while you deal with the current risk and come back to it after you have a little time to work through this.
 Obviously, if you are using EC because another method was not used, before coming to sex again which presents pregnancy risks, you'll want to assure that, for the next time, you do have a reliable method of birth control which will be used and which you have used long enough to be effective when we're talking about hormonal methods, or have had some practice with, such as barrier methods.
 If you intend to use condoms alone, you want to assure you know how to use them properly and that your partner intends to cooperate.